Internal Communications Plans: A Complete Guide + Templateon 30 May 2022

 Many organisations focus heavily on improving their communications and messaging with customers.
 Such efforts directly affect revenue, so giving customers priority is certainly understandable.

 However, it’s important to take a thoughtful approach to interactions with employees since their work impacts customers as well—hence the need for a well-constructed internal communications plan.
-(Tweet this!)
-We detail the main sections that should be included in your plan below.

-Internal Communications Plan Template
+Chapter 1: An Internal Communications Plan Template

 1. Current Organisational State